ADubhlaoich/adubhlaoich.ie/content/post/inaccessibility.md

 Like security, I realised the obstacle to overcome is the fact that accessibility tends to be framed as a separate concern to learn instead of an implicit part of overall design.
-You could reduce it to *"Being mindful of who is using your software, how they are interacting with it, and desiging for them".*
+You could reduce it to *"Being mindful of who is using your software, how they are interacting with it, and designing for them".*

 Which could apply to designing anything at all - the caveat being recognising that some of your users will have disabilities, which is where universal design